Thanks for visiting Censemaking.

 I get many requests to endorse products, write about them and link to other websites and will not entertain such invitations on principle.
 If I say I like something here, I really do like it.
 I don’t mind sharing the neat things I learn, tools I use, or links to things I believe might be useful to those who take the time to read this blog.
 You have given me your time and I respect that and will not waste it with more advertising disguised as opinion or worse, research.
 I take Seth Godin’s approach to blogging to heart and write all of my own content.
-Any guest posts — if that comes — will be labelled as such.
+Any guest posts — if that comes — will be labeled as such.

 My comments are, whenever possible, backed by research and the experience of working in public health, psychology and health promotion for two decades…, but not always.
 Social innovation is always tricky to write on because of its novelty and very often there is little good research to reflect its impact.
 Whenever possible I will link to evidence to support my points, but that isn’t always possible.
-Use your critical thinking skills and know that there are many other perspectives to the one that I am taking.
+Use your critical thinking skills and knowledge that there are many other perspectives to the one that I am taking.

 Posts balance vernacular with academic language.
-I want this to be read by innovators, researchers and evaluators, policy makers, programmers and anyone interested in complexity, innovation, health and design.
+I want this to be read by innovators, researchers and evaluators, policy makers, programmers and anyone interested in complexity, innovation, health, and design.
 Thus, I try to offer links to scientific articles (original content), trustworthy secondary sources (e.g., digital magazines, news providers), and other blogs at the same time.
 This may not satisfy every scientist or layman for different reasons, but I hope that I’ve found the right balance in this and, as mentioned above, welcome your thoughts on how to make it better.

 This is a space for sharing my thoughts and is not designed (or intended) to represent crystal-clear, polished content on every occasion.
 Sometimes I am trying ideas out (which is why I love to get feedback).
 I find that writing helps me to think things through and work with content in ways that can’t be done just in the mind or through writing out bullet points.
 My ideas come from interactions with other people, reading, my research, and practice.
 I constantly scour the Internet, print media and my experience for new insights on the world around me.